The past couple of years we've got much more used to home workouts. Hate running and avoid burpees at all costs? It's time to give trampolining a go.

 Rebounding at home

-"Before you jump into this, nailing your technique is key," advises Pip Black co-founder of fitness studio Frame, which runs Rebounding classes and will soon be adding rebounding to their newly launched digital platform Frame Online.
+"Before you jump into this, nailing your technique is key," advises Pip Black co-founder of fitness studio Frame, which runs Rebounding classes in studio and online.
 "It might feel like you want to jump up like a child into the air but it’s quite the opposite when it comes to rebounding.
 You want to be jumping down into the rebounder keeping your core engaged and the power coming from your legs driving down.
 The first time you try might leave you feeling like bambi on ice, but you’ll get used to it!

 At home rebounder workout